 Cray Historical Home Museum - Atchison, Kansas

-The Cray Historial Home Museum was built in 1882 by the banker W.W.
+The Cray Historical Home Museum was built in 1882 by the banker W.W.
 Hetherington.
-It is listed on the National Register of Historic Places and is operated by the City of Atchison.
+It is listed on the National Register of Historic Places and is operated by a private trust.

 Special tours for groups of 10 or more can be arranged by calling (913) 367-3046